 How to get to the Staatsoper

-You probably pass the Staatsoper on your travels around the city centre.
-It’s a short walk from the pedestrianised centre – just wander up Kärntner Straße from Stephansdom cathedral, for example.
+The building’s a short walk from the pedestrianised centre: just wander up Kärntner Straße from Stephansdom cathedral, for example.
 If you want accommodation close by, then here are some suggestions.

 Tram/bus: there’s a tram stop opposite (Oper/Karlsplatz), served by the 1, 2, D, 71 and 62 trams.
 Or take the 2A city centre bus to Kärntner Straße.